Nsebo/project-exam-2-nsebo/README.md

 ---
 ## Description
 Holidaze is a project that was build like airbnb clone showing how the customer-facing side of the website where users can book holidays at a venue, and an admin-facing side of the website where users can register and manage venues and bookings at those venues.
 This is my final project at Noroff.
-In this project we were tasked to put in use all we have learnt this past 2years as Front-End developer student.
+In this project we were tasked to put in use all we have learnt this past 2 years as Front-End developer student.

 ## User Stories